 - Support the flow of goods and services throughout our region.

-Join AIA Seattle’s Transportation Task Force – meets 2nd Tuesdays of the month at 5:30 pm at CFAD.
+The Transportation Task Force meets on the 2nd Tuesday of each month, 5:30-6:00 pm at CFAD.
 Everyone is welcome.

 - Sound Transit – West Seattle & Ballard Link Extensions: Community Engagement Guide & Neighborhood Forums